Levertion/mcfunction/README.md

 ### npm packages

-The plan is to release these packages on npm, once they are slightly more mature.
-Ideally, they will be released automatically from the master branch under the `next` npm tag, with certain releases cherry-picked for more general release.
-This however requires some engineering work.
+The packages are automatically released on `npm` once the tests pass on the master branch, under the `next` tag.
+For versions of packages which are more stable, the tag is manually updated to `latest`.

 ### License